-We interpret the properties as follows.
+We interpret the properties of the category function as follows.
 Every category contains some alternative for every reference point.
 If a particular product, say x, belongs to the category k, then so do all products that are close enough to x.
-There is a path that stays within the category between any two points, so categories cannot be the union of "islands."
+For any two points in the same category, we can find a path in its closure, so categories cannot be the union of "islands."
 Almost every alternative is in at least one category, and none are in two categories.
-Finally, if the reference point does not change too much, then neither do the categories.
+Further, if the reference point does not change too much, then neither do the categories.